blue-vixen/kumba/README.md

 # kumba
 Accommodation marketplace app inspired by Airbnb.
-A collabarative project of 3 junior fullstack developers, created in three weeks as a final project for a fullstack bootcamp.
+A collaborative project of 3 junior fullstack developers, created in three weeks as a final project for a fullstack bootcamp.

 Created with Vue, Node.js, Express, MongoDB, socket.io.